-- (b) Where premium (overtime) shifts become available such shifts shall be offered first to full-time employees on the basis of seniority, then regular part-time employees on the basis of seniority and then to casual part-time employees on the basis of seniority. - 15.21 For vacation scheduling purposes only, in accordance with Article 15, regular part-time employees will indicate their availability to replace full-time and regular part-time employees at the time of vacation planning as per Article 13.
-The Employer may pre-book regular parttime employees based on their availability.
+15.21 For vacation scheduling purposes only, regular part-time employees will indicate their availability to replace full-time and regular part-time employees at the time of vacation planning as per Article 13.08.
+The Employer may pre-book regular part-time employees based on their availability.
 Where no regular part-time employees are available, the Employer may pre-book casual part-time based on their availability.